Art Book Friends and Family Sale

 Jessie Bullivant and James Prevett reading their new works.
 Introduction by Tuukka Kaila.

-Jessie Bullivant’s work Attached is a text-format documentation of Bullivant’s works of art from the past decade.
-In the book, the artist gives thought to how immaterial works of art are preserved, accessed and remembered.
-In his book Things for Homes / Homes for Things, James Prevett examines people’s relationship with items and items’ relationship with space.
-The authors will read excerpts from their newly published books.
-Bullivant and Prevett will be introduced by Tuukka Kaila from Rooftop Press.
+Jessie Bullivant’s work Attached is a collection of letters of support that document Bullivant’s diverse range of artworks from the past decade.
+With the book, the artist raises questions about how immaterial artworks are preserved, accessed and remembered.
+James Prevett’s book Things for Homes / Homes for Things examines people’s social relationship with the objects around them and the behaviour of sculptures in the home environment.
+The authors will be reading excerpts from their newly published books.
+Bullivant and Prevett will be introduced by the publisher of the books, Tuukka Kaila from Rooftop Press.

 Pictorialism – the genesis of photographic art.
 A conversation with curators Sofia Lahti and Max Fritze from the Finnish Museum of Photography.